Organizer: John (LAG) Lagasse@ (978)[masked]

 Mountain weather is subject to rapid changes and extreme conditions.
 Dangerous weather conditions will cancel - I will post an update and/or send an email to all confirmed participants a day or two ahead of time.
 We will assess travel and weather conditions during the hike and make changes to our planned trip as necessary.

-We will meet at the Hancock Notch parking area, on the Kancamagus Highway, N.H.
-Rte 112, about 10 miles east of Lincoln.
-According to Google Maps this spot is about 150 miles from Boston and it should take about 2 hours 30 minutes to drive there.
+We will meet inside the Pinkham Notch Visitors Center near the fireplace by the front door.
+According to Google Maps this meeting spot is about 154 miles from Boston and it should take about 3 hours 10 minutes to drive there.

 While carpooling is encouraged you are responsible for coordinating your own rides.
 Use the comments section below to communicate with others who may also be looking to share a ride.
 If you do share a ride be sure to share the expenses - suggested donations per person are $20 from Boston MA, $15 from Salem/Nashua NH, and $10 from Concord NH.